You have made an excellent choice!

 Master's Degree Student Register as attending

-All international students have to register as a student of the University upon their enrolment.
+All international students have to register as a student of the University upon their enrollment.
 Being registered as attending is a prerequisite for signing up for any courses or accessing the university information systems.

 Once your registration is complete, you will receive a confirmation e-mail from the Student Services.
 Please note that your right to study enters into force on 1 August (the first day of the academic year) at the earliest.
 Once your personal information has been entered into the system, you will receive an automatic e-mail message from the University study system, but you can only activate your user ID once your Right to Study is in force.

 By presenting the study certificate, you are eligible for student-priced meals at student restaurants and health services at FSHS (Finnish Student Health Service) until you receive your student ID card.